Fifty FREE Things to Do in New Orleans

 - Take a picture with Fats Domino, Pete Fountain, or Al Hirt at Music Legends Park on Bourbon Street.

 - Tour the Global Green house in the Lower Ninth Ward.

 - Get a view of Jackson Square from

 Make a wish in the fountain at Spanish Plaza in front of the Riverwalk Shopping Center.

 - Watch looming at Louisiana Loom Works on Chartres Street.

 - Check out the Fulton Street Mall near Harrah’s Hotel and Casino.

 - Catch a concert at Wednesdays on the Point during the summer months taking place in Old Historic Algiers just a quick ferry ride across the Mississippi from the French Quarter.

 See the swans from the Peristyle in City Park.

-- Tailgate outside the Superdome at a Saints football game or join the party before a Hornets basketball game.
+- Tailgate outside the Superdome at a Saints football game or join the party before a Pelicans basketball game.